‘Young And Restless’ Spoilers: Daniel Hall Debuts As Scotty, Murphy Visits Jill

 “How the hell did you pull this one off, Katherine?”

 Young and Restless spoilers indicate that Colin’s attorney will stop by Jill’s house to give her a check.
 It is for the exact amount that Colin stole from her.
-Jill’s fears are confirmed — she realizes that Colin stole something else from her only this time it is something much more sentimental than money.
+Jill’s fears are confirmed — she realizes that Colin stole something else from her, only this time it is something much more sentimental than money.
 It looks like a battle between Colin and Jill is brewing on Young and Restless in the coming weeks.

 Meanwhile, at Chelsea’s penthouse, Nick fills her in on Faith’s (Alyvia Alyn Lind) scheme to end their date early.
 He confesses that he isn’t ready for the date to end.
 They head upstairs, take off their wedding bands, and make love.
 Young and Restless spoilers tease Christian’s paternity bombshell could rip them apart.
 Will guilt-ridden Chelsea confess the secret to Nick in an attempt to make things right with him?